 This is a potentially serious condition.
 You will need care from your doctor.

 Most enterocutaneous fistulas develop as a complication of bowel surgery.
 Other causes include:

 duodenal ulcersTrauma, such as a gunshot or stabbingCancerComplications of cancer treatment, such as radiation therapy

 Factors that may increase your chance of enterocutaneous fistula include: History of radiationPoor nutrition

-If you have any of these symptoms, do not assume it is due to a fistula.
-These symptoms may be caused by other conditions.
-Leakage of intestinal contents from an abdominal wound onto the skinDiarrheaAbdominal painSigns of infection, such as fever, chills, and rapid heart rateDehydration
+Symptoms may include: Leakage of intestinal contents from an abdominal wound onto the skinDiarrheaAbdominal painSigns of infection, such as fever, chills, and rapid heart rateDehydration

 Images may be taken of your bodily structures.
 This can be done with: Barium swallow testBarium enema